Skip to main content

 Click Copy prompt for AI agent to copy an integration prompt you can paste into AI coding tools like Cursor, Claude Code, etc. It includes the full snippet and instructions for adding the widget to your project.

-For platform-specific setup guides (WordPress, Shopify, Next.js, Webflow, and more), see the Integrations docs.
+For platform-specific setup guides (WordPress, Shopify, Next.js, Webflow, and more), see the install guides below.

 IFrame